-(B) Except as provided in paragraph (F) of this rule for emergency situations, the nursing home shall not physically or chemically restrain a resident or subject a resident to prolonged isolation except on written order of a physician which shall include the date, means of restraint to be used, medical reason for restraint, and duration of restraint.
+(B) Except as provided in paragraph (F) of this rule for emergency situations, the nursing home shall not physically or chemically restrain a resident or subject a resident to prolonged isolation except on written order of an attending physician which shall include the date, means of restraint to be used, medical reason for restraint, and duration of restraint.
 Such written orders shall be made a part of the resident's record.

 (1) The nursing home shall not use a physical or chemical restraint or isolation for punishment, incentive, or convenience.

 (2) The use of prone restraints and transitional holds is prohibited in nursing homes.

 (3) A nursing home's use of the following for the purposes stated in this paragraph shall not be construed as physically or chemically restraining a resident or subjecting a resident to prolonged isolation: